 -- The maximum value corresponds to 275*8-1.
 Corresponds to L1 parameter 'offset-pointA-low-scs' (see 38.211, section FFS_Section)

-offsetToVirtualCarrier INTEGER (0..2199) OPTIONAL,
+offsetToVirtualCarrier INTEGER (0..2199),

 -- Subcarrier spacing of this virtual carrier.
 It is used to convert the offsetToVirtualCarrier into an actual frequency.